jigx-com/jigx-docs-examples/docs/Jig Types/jig_tabs.md

 initialTabId: week1
 # Specify the single jig that will open in each tab.
 # Use inputs to change the content in the tab.
-Children:
+children:
   # Tab 1
   # Note all the tabs use the same jigId.
   - jigId: timecard
     instanceId: week1
     tab:
       type: component.tab-button
       options:
         title: Week 1
         icon: number-one-circle
     # Provide the values for the inputs to the jig to display on the jig.
     inputs:
       Team: HVAC Team
       shift: Day
       hours: 8
   # Tab 2
   # Note all the tabs use the same jigId.
   - jigId: timecard
     instanceId: week2
     tab: